About Us

 The Marblehead Food Pantry hours: Tuesdays at 9 a.m. – 12 noon & Thursdays 5 p.m. – 7 p.m

-NEW LOCATION!
 The Marblehead Food Pantry is located in the Parish Center (80 Atlantic Ave., Marblehead, MA 01945) on the side OPPOSITE the car port, which is the door on the front LEFT side of the building (as you view the building from the front).
 The Marblehead Food Pantry operates with donations of food and cash by the town's churches, synagogues, schools, clubs, organizations, businesses, and individuals.
 The pantry provides food on a weekly basis to any resident of Marblehead who needs its services to make ends meet.
 Coronavirus restrictions have been lifted and participants may now enter the building to choose their own items.
 Donations of food are also accepted now, along with gift card and monetary donations (tax-deductible checks can be made out to the Marblehead Food Pantry, or to Star of the Sea with "Food Pantry" in Memo).
 For more information, please contact Janet Parker, Food Pantry Director, at jfitchparker@gmail.com.

 The Marblehead Food Pantry hours: Tuesdays at 9 a.m. – 12 noon & Thursdays 5 p.m. – 7 p.m

-NEW LOCATION!
 The Marblehead Food Pantry is located in the Parish Center (80 Atlantic Ave., Marblehead, MA 01945) on the side OPPOSITE the car port, which is the door on the front LEFT side of the building (as you view the building from the front).
 The Marblehead Food Pantry operates with donations of food and cash by the town's churches, synagogues, schools, clubs, organizations, businesses, and individuals.
 The pantry provides food on a weekly basis to any resident of Marblehead who needs its services to make ends meet.
 Coronavirus restrictions have been lifted and participants may now enter the building to choose their own items.
 Donations of food are also accepted now, along with gift card and monetary donations (tax-deductible checks can be made out to the Marblehead Food Pantry, or to Star of the Sea with "Food Pantry" in Memo).
 For more information, please contact Janet Parker, Food Pantry Director, at jfitchparker@gmail.com.

 Are You Gluten Free?